22007409/Experiment--04-Implementation-of-combinational-logic-using-universal-gates/README.md

-Developed by : ROHIT JAIN D
+Developed by : Sandhiya
-Reference No : 22005894
+Reference No : 22007409

 ## AIM:
 To implement the given logic function using NAND and NOR gates and to verify its operation in Quartus using Verilog programming.